chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 ![select surfaces](../img/task4_surfdynconn_magma.png)

-* This concludes this introduction to the GIFTI and CIFTI formats.

 ## Final words

-This practicum is just the beginning of your journey to working with surface-based formats.
-The hope is that you will feel comfortable using data if it is presented to you in either a GIFTI or CIFTI format.
+This concludes this introduction to the GIFTI and CIFTI formats.
+This practicum has used Matlab libraries to query, read and write Surface-Based formats however there are other approaches like the Python-based NiBabel library which provides functions for working with [Cifti](https://nipy.org/nibabel/reference/nibabel.cifti2.html) and [Gifti](https://nipy.org/nibabel/reference/nibabel.gifti.html) files.

+To gain more experience using **wb_view** then material from from the [HCP 2018 Course](https://wustl.app.box.com/s/baq0i7xeqe9qblzfyrd3xo6ifawv8j58) and the  [HCP's Connectome Workbench v1.0 Tutorial](https://www.humanconnectome.org/storage/app/media/documentation/tutorials/Connectome_WB_Tutorial_v1.0.pdf) might be useful.

 Please provide any corrections and suggestions by [email](mailto:chidiugonna@arizona.edu) or as issues on [GitHub](https://github.com/chidiugonna/BrainSurfing)